dvcalex/derezzed/README.md

 ## Demos

 Live in the `demo/` folder, build and run like above.
+Use these for testing and for reference on how to build apps.

 ## Writing an App